zlatozar/TigerLanguage/BackEnd/Notes.md

 In an **optimal tiling**, no two _adjecent tiles_ ca be combined into a single tile of lower cost.

+You can look at so called `Memory-use`/`Runtime environment`, how records, procedures etc. are organized as the data structure which hardware functions work/change.
+The together organize Abstract Data Type(ADT).

 #### Maximal Munch algorithm

 1. Start at the root of the IR tree.